What Kind of Tree Works Best to Provide a Natural Privacy Barrier?

 You might be intimidated by the numerous pine or spruce tree options, but the list I've provided should help you narrow your search.
 The best tree for you will depend on your landscape, the amount of space that you have, and how tall you plan for your privacy screen to be.

-Tips to Design the Best Evergreen Privacy Screen
+Tips for Designing the Best Evergreen Privacy Screen

 We've all seen neighbors who opt for a straight line of evergreen trees, but let's try considering more creative ideas.
 To create a natural setting, you need to play with different set-ups and varieties.

-As for variety, think about mixing it up.
-A combination of pine, spruce, and arborvitae looks very nice and offers some protection from disease that may afflict a specific variety.
+- Mix Varieties for Visual Impact: As for variety, think about mixing it up.
+A combination of pine, spruce, and arborvitae looks very nice and offers some protection from diseases that may afflict a specific variety.
 What's more, adding some deciduous trees like oak trees to the mix can create a striking screen.
 If you try adding birch or red twig dogwood near the evergreens, their white and red colors will really pop against the green.

-If you've constructed your screen and have some space left over, finish the area with suitable perennials to add lovely colors.
-Next to evergreens, native plantings like black-eyed susans, daisies, or coneflowers require little work.
+- Don't Forget Perennials: If you've constructed your screen and have some space left over, finish the area with suitable perennials to add lovely colors.
+Next to evergreens, native plantings like black-eyed Susans, daisies, or coneflowers require little work.
 Everything will flourish slowly over time and look awesome in the front of the garden.